shanta3220/ai-agents-hackathon/README.md

 We used annotated audio clips and extracted features like MFCCs, signal energy, and pause patterns using Librosa.
 The processed data was then used to train a scikit-learn classifier, saved as risk_predictor.pkl.

 ## 👥 Team
-Built by Nusrat Jahan Shanta, Ekaterina Dunovskaia, Shashika Kahatapitiya, and Gurneer Bedi during the MS AI Agents Hackathon.
+Built by Nusrat Jahan Shanta, Kate Dunovskaia, Tashrif Mahmud, Shashika Kahatapitiya, and Gurneer Bedi during the MS AI Agents Hackathon.

 ## 📚 Acknowledgements